Treatments for Hodgkin lymphoma

 - your overall health

-- your risk of short-term or late side effects
+- your risk for short-term or late side effects from treatment

 Treatments for nodular lymphocyte-predominant Hodgkin lymphoma